Limulo/website-restyle2016/_posts/2016-11-16-vibration-motor-test.md

 * Weight: 0.9 gram

 ## Future experiments
-A different experiment we can try is to use a **PN2222 transistor configuration** as shown in [this](https://learn.adafruit.com/adafruit-arduino-lesson-13-dc-motors) tutorial.
+A different experiment we can try is to use a **PN2222 transistor configuration** as shown in [this](https://learn.adafruit.com/adafruit-arduino-lesson-13-dc-motors) tutorial by Simon Monk.

+If we need a more technical explanation of the circuit (and I need it), we can look at [this](http://electronics.stackexchange.com/questions/95140/purpose-of-the-diode-and-capacitor-in-this-motor-circuit#95141) one.